This Study Proves Congress Literally Doesn’t Care What You Think

 Those two study authors, professors Martin Gilens of Princeton University and Benjamin I. Page of Northwestern University, have now analyzed more than two decades of data to try and answer a new question: Does the U.S. government actually represent the people?

-Short answer?
+The short answer?
 Hell no.

 Their study took data from nearly 2000 public opinion surveys and compared it to the policies that ended up becoming law.
 In other words, they compared what the public wanted to what the government actually did.
 What they found was extremely unsettling: The opinions of 90% of Americans have essentially no impact at all.